All gifted kids do not learn alike.

 - High Ability Learners, Testing and Choking Sian L. Beilock says high ability students may be most susceptible to performance pressure.

-- New!
-Learning Styles: Is Visual Learning Really a Thing?
+- Learning Styles: Is Visual Learning Really a Thing?

-- Two thumbs up!
-Mental Health Continuums: Cognition, Sensory Processing and Arousal Marlo Payne Thurman writes about asynchronous development, sensory processing, and boredom.
+- Mental Health Continuums: Cognition, Sensory Processing and Arousal Marlo Payne Thurman writes about asynchronous development, sensory processing, and boredom.

 - Neuromyths in Education: Prevalence and Predictors of Misconceptions among Teachers